microchip-pic-avr-examples/pic18f47q10-dac-waveform-generation/README.md

 - Frequency of the generated signal = 1/ (total number of points in one cycle * Timer 2 period) = 1/(128 * 78.13 us) = 100 Hz.
 - For changing the frequency of the generated signal timer 2 period can be changed.

-**Note that the system clock frequency also has impact on the maximum frequency that can be generated using this method.
+***Note: The system clock frequency also has impact on the maximum frequency that can be generated using this method.
 For generating higher frequecy signal the higher system clock frequency should be used.
-With 64 MHz of system clock frequency the maximum frequency generated is 1.1 KHz.
+With 64 MHz of system clock frequency the maximum frequency generated is 1.1 KHz.***

 Operation of this example is discussed in following section.